mrmotabar/mrmotabar.github.io/_pages/about.md

 ## Interests

-I love diving into the theoretical side of all computer science areas, especially when it comes to **Cryptography** – blending math with computers is my jam!\\
+I love diving into the theoretical side of all computer science areas, especially when it comes to **Cybersecurity** and **Cryptography** – blending math with computers is my jam!\\
 I'm not just into one thing, though.
 I like working on **Designing Algorithms**, analyzing their complexity, and using them to solve problems.
-I'm also interested in **Automata Theory**, exploring the basic principles of computers. **Mechanism Design** and **Game Theory** are other areas I find fascinating.
+I'm also interested in **Automata Theory**, exploring the basic principles of computers.